SEAL-IIT-KGP/TWINSSE/README.md

 ./sse_search
 ```

 Details of each experiment and how to build each individually are available in respective project READMEs.
-Each project can be built using by executing `make all` in the respective project subdirectory.
+Each project can be built by executing `make all` in the respective project subdirectory.

-**Clean the project and Redis database before switching from one experiment to another**
+**Clean the project and Redis database before switching from one experiment to another!**

 ---

 ## Troubleshooting and Remarks <a name="troubleremark"></a>

-The codebase has zero error handling, does not follow specific production-grade software development practices, and may contain bugs.
-Please ensure all parameters are appropriately set and the required files are available (especially those which need to be generated first) in the specific locations.
-Additionally, we present a stripped-down version of the databases for quick testing and debugging.
+The codebase has absolutely no error handling, does not follow specific production-grade software development practices, and may contain bugs.
+Please ensure all parameters are appropriately set and the required files are available (especially those which need to be generated first) at the specific locations.
+Additionally, we present stripped-down versions of the main database for quick testing and debugging.

-Pointe related to specific experiments.
+Points related to specific experiments.

-- In conjunctive and DNF (or CNF) experiments, the result size might be 0 for a high number of queries.
+- In conjunctive and DNF (or CNF) experiments, the result size might be zero (or empty) for a high percentage of the queries.
 This is due to the sparse nature of the database, where a very large number of keywords have very low frequency, resulting in zero intersection.
 This is a correct search result with no id in the final result set.

 - The search time can widely vary depending upon the system configuration, parameters and load.